EkanseWetihete/LazyLoadingSystemTemplate/README.md

-# LazyLoadingSystemTemplate
+# Lazy Loading System Template
-a simple library lazy loading system that I came up with
+A simple library lazy loading system that I came up with.
+Using such system in libraries of big projects, hypothetically should improve performance.